oitee/oitee.github.io/_posts/2022-02-10-transactions-and-phantom-reads.md

 Obviously, if the parties involved in two meetings with conflicting time-slots are distinct and separate, there is no issue.
 The system will allow both the meetings to continue.(_Note here that when we use 'participants', we include both users and rooms_).

 Thus, only if there is at least one common participant between the two conflicting time-slots, do we need to be careful.
 Thus, at the time of scheduling each meeting, we need to check if there is any potential conflict with respect to any of the participants of the meeting.

-Thus, at the time of scheduling each meeting, we should first check if, out of all the participants proposed for the meeting, there is any participant with a time-conflict.
-This can be done by using the following SQL query:
+This can be done using the following SQL query:

 ```sql
  SELECT entity FROM bookings WHERE